 I have now been researching, testing and experimenting on VPNs for the better part of a year.
 While I may not be a technical expert at VPNs yet, I have for sure found out more than I’ve ever really wanted to about these services.

-My experiments have included the use of VPN clients on various platforms, as well as their mobile apps, browser plugins and with different usage models.
+My experiments have included the use of VPNs on various platform, including their android mobile apps, browser plugins and with different usage models.
 Some I’ve been pleasantly surprised at, but some utterly disappointed in.

 I have to say that at the end of the day, no matter the capabilities of a product, there is absolutely no reason for any of these companies to have bad customer service.
 And yes, I rate incompetence and sloth as ‘bad customer service’.